 Lula Club

-When we talk about Lula Club, we hear a name that is already a protagonist in the pages of the couché paper.
-The venue that Íñigo Onieva has managed to turn into an essential of Madrid’s nightlife was a classic dance hall where the chulapos and chulapas de edad swept away displaying their steps evening by evening.
+When we talk about Lula Club a name already protagonist of the pages of the couché paper resounds.
+The place that Íñigo Onieva has managed to turn into an essential of Madrid’s nightlife was a classic dance hall where the chulapos and chulapas of age swept through the night displaying their steps afternoon to afternoon.

 Now, red velvet, dark blue almost black and fantasy, invade a place that invites dancing and confidences (which Onieva knows a lot about).